General Director of Roscosmos

-The General Director of Roscosmos is the highest-ranked official of Roscosmos, the space agency of the Russian Federation.
+The general director of Roscosmos is the highest-ranked official of Roscosmos, the space agency of the Russian Federation.
 The director serves as the senior space science adviser to the President of Russia.

-The deputy director of Roscosmos serves as the agency's second in command and is responsible to the administrator for providing overall leadership, planning, and policy direction for the agency.
-They represent Roscosmos to the Presidential Administration, State Duma, heads of federal and other appropriate government agencies, international organizations, and external organizations and communities.
-They also oversee the day-to-day work of Roscosmos’ functional offices.

 The first director was Yuri Koptev; who led the agency during a financial crisis, and established tourist flights to space, and was also the longest-running director, who held the post from 1992 to 2004.

 The current director Dmitry Bakanov, was appointed by President Vladimir Putin on 6 February 2025.